SAU's cast and crew of Spamalot have been eagerly preparing for an audience.

 Props, costumes, and dance numbers were put together within a 5-week rehearsal process.
 Along with being a spontaneous show, this has been a spontaneous project from the start.

 Bill Theisen, the Skylight Music Theatre's artistic director, originally was slated to be the guest director for Spamalot.
 However, Theisen also accepted the position of Director the Opera program at University of Iowa.
 Understandably, the demanding schedules conflicted and he became unavailable for SAU.

-Michael Kennedy, (at left) an Ambrose alum and former theatre professor, took Theisen's place as artistic director of the project.
+Michael Kennedy, an Ambrose alum and former theatre professor, took Theisen's place as artistic director of the project.
 "It feels strange," said Kennedy.
 "I was hoping to see a production by Theisen, but it turns out to be a production by me."